"

 Layered rock formation.

-Figure 59.1 On a short time scale, rocks like these in Australia’s Kings Canyon are static, or motionless relative to the Earth. (credit: freeaussiestock.com)
+Figure 59.1: On short time scales, rocks like these in Australia’s Kings Canyon appear motionless relative to Earth.
+Yet they are subject to a balance of forces, just like buildings, trees, or even human bones under muscular and gravitational load. (credit: freeaussiestock.com)

 Statics